-(A) Fundus: Color fundus photograph showing serous retinal detachment over the tumor (Zeiss Clarus 700, Zeiss Medical Technology, Jena, Germany).
-(B) B-scan ultrasonography showing a mushroom-shaped tumor with a maximum prominence of 12.97 mm (ABSolu Quantel Medical, Cournon-d'Auvergne, France) (C).
-Fluorescein and indocyanine green angiography (4:04 min, 102°) with suspected intrinsic vasculature (Spectralis, Heidelberg Engineering, Heidelberg, Germany).
+(A).
+Fundus: Color Fundus photograph showing serous retinal detachement over the tumor (Zeiss Clarus 700).

+(B).
+B-scan ultrasonography showing a mushroom shaped tumor with a maximun prominence of 12.97 mm (ABSolu Quantel Medical, France) (C).
+Fluorescein and Indocyanine green angiography (4:04 min, 102 °) with suspected intrinsic vasculatur (Spectralis, Heidelberg Engineering).

+Ultrasound (US) examination revealed a hyperechogenic mass with endophytic mushroom-shaped expansion into the vitreous cavity with a thickness of 12.97 mm and a largest basal diameter of 9.90 mm with associated neurosensory detachment.
+No evidence of an exogenous spread of the tumor was apparent ultrasonographically (Fig. 1B).
+Indocyanine green and fluorescein angiography could not confirm the suspected intrinsic vasculature with confidence due to interference from the overlying neurosensory retinal detachment (Fig. 1C).
 In summary of all findings, a suspected diagnosis of uveal melanoma was made.
 The tumor was clinically classified using the eighth edition American Joint Committee on Cancer (AJCC 8th) melanoma staging system as T3a N0 M0.
 The patient was offered a stereotactic radiosurgery at the Swiss Neuroradiosurgery Center (SNRC).
 Staging workup to rule out metastases of uveal melanoma was done.
-No evidence of metastatic disease was found within the chest, intrapelvic, or intraabdominal areas on the whole-body positron emission tomography/computed tomography (PET/CT) with 18F-fluorodeoxyglucose (18FDG), and no metastases were seen on the magnetic resonance images (MRI) of the head.
-Complete blood count (CBC) and differential, comprehensive metabolic panel, and liver function test were all within normal ranges.
+No evidence of metastatic disease was found within the chest, intrapelvic or intraabdominal areas on the wholebody positron emission tomography (PET/CT) with 18F-fluorodeoxyglucose (18FDG) and no metastases were seen on the Magnetic resonance images (MRI) of the head.
+Complete blood count (CBC) and differential, comprehensive metabolic panel and liver function test were all within normal ranges.

-Pre-treatment imaging
+Pre-treatment Imaging

-First, a five-point thermoplastic mask (Klarity, Heath, USA) was constructed in order to establish a reproducible head position and immobilization.
-Akinesia of the ocular globe in the orbit was achieved by mechanical vacuum fixation after the application of topical anesthesia.
+First, a five-point thermoplastic mask (Klarity, OH, USA) was constructed in order to establish a reproducible head position and immobilization.
+Akinesia of the ocular globe in the orbit was achieved by mechanical vacuum fixation after application of topical anesthesia.
 A planning CT scan of the patient with the fixated ocular globe was acquired.
 Axial slice thickness 1.0 mm (CT Somatom, Top, FA.
 Siemens, Erlangen, Germany).
-For MRI, a gadolinium-contrast enhanced T1 of the orbit was acquired (1.0 mm multiplanar reconstruction (MPR)) and a T2 sequence with 0.5 mm slice thickness (3T-MRI Magnetom Vida, Siemens, Erlangen, Germany) (Fig. 2).
+For magnetic resonance images a gadolinium-contrast enhanced T1 of the orbit was acquired (1.0 mm multi-planar reconstruction MPR) and a T2 sequence with 0.5 mm slice thickness (3T-MRI Magnetom Vida, Siemens, Erlangen, Germany) (Fig. 2).

-FIGURE 2: Magnetic Resonance Image - T1 (left), T2 (right).
+FIGURE 2: Magnetic Resonance Image (MRI, T1/T2).

 The pre-treatment magnetic resonance images demonstrate the endophytic intraocular mass without evidence of extraocular expansion.
+MRI: magnetic resonance image

-Treatment planning and delivery
+Treatment Planning and Delivery

 MRI and CT datasets were imported into the treatment planning system (TPS), where the scans were overlaid to delineate the target volume (TV) and organs at risk.
-The GTV was defined by the ophthalmologist and radiation oncologist on T1 and T2 contrast-enhanced images, resulting in a volume of 1.47 cm3.
-To account for intrafraction motion and setup uncertainties, a 2-mm isotropic margin was added, resulting in a PTV of 3.34 cm3 (Fig. 3).
+The GTV was defined by the ophthalmologist and radiation oncologist on T1 and T2 contrast-enhanced images, resulting in a volume of 1.47 cm 3 .
+To account for intrafraction motion and setup uncertainties, a 2-mm isotropic margin was added, resulting in a PTV of 3.34 cm^3 (Fig. 3).